30 Jan Pros and Cons of Alternative Pain Management

 To European-based cultures (like the United States), acupuncture was long regarded as a myth or a form of voodoo.
 It is neither, and it has become more popular outside of Asia year after year.
 How does it work?
 Even if the answer is, “we don’t know,” don’t be alarmed.
 It took decades after its discovery for scientists to understand how aspirin worked, and that didn’t stop people from using aspirin.

 There are many options under this category because physical therapists have many techniques to use to help patients manage their pain.
-This includes stretching and exercising, moving joints, and muscles to keep them limber and bring fluids and antibodies to specific areas, strength building, relaxation, massage, and weight loss.
+This includes stretching and exercising, moving joints, and muscles to keep them limber and bringing fluids and antibodies to specific areas, strength building, relaxation, massage, and weight loss.
 Also, physical therapy includes occupational therapy, which includes learning to adapt to physical limitations that may have set in on a temporary or permanent basis.

 Yoga is a specific form of stretching that encourages relaxation, flexibility, and holistic dynamics in your body.
 Being healthy, whatever form it takes, is one way to reduce pain.